 Last words of Jacques de Molay: “I confess that I am indeed guilty of the greatest infamy.
 But the infamy is that I lied.
 I lied by admitting to disgusting charges laid against my Order.
 I declare that the Order is innocent.
 Its purity and saintliness have never been defiled.
 In truth, I have testified otherwise, but I did so from fear of horrible tortures.”

-Adam of Murimouth and Christian Spinoza vouched for the Templars’ innocence.
+Adam of Murimouth and Christian Spinoza vouched for the Templars’ innocence and we have verbatim accounts of the court cases.

-Baptised and confirmed Catholics, the Templars took vows of poverty, chastity and obedience and accepted further rules of restriction and aceticism not required of other monks.
-They honoured the Cistercian monastic rule from their founder St Bernard (which can be found online).
-They were monks and not priests, so therefore they had no initiation beyond what the ordinary person had.
+Baptised and confirmed Catholics, the Templars took vows of poverty, chastity and obedience and accepted further rules of restriction of aceticism that was not required of other monks.
+They honoured the Cistercian monastic rule from their founder St Bernard (which can be read online).
+They were monks and very few were priests, so therefore they had no initiation beyond the ordinary baptism, communion and confirmation rites.
 When they joined the Order, they gave up their ancestral lands, often placing female relatives in convents.
-Templars, like all monks, attended mass - a public event - and there they recited The Apostles Creed (which can be found online), so we know what this man of integrity believed without doubt.
-They heard the old and new Testaments readings and exegesis, they gave public confessions where they would be humiliated for the least personal sins, and they received holy communion, wine and unleavened bread, celebrated in remembrance of the last supper before Jesus was betrayed, judged, tortured and crucified.
+Templars, like all monks, attended daily mass - a public event - and there they recited The Apostles Creed (which can be read online), so we know what these men of integrity believed without doubt.
+They heard the old and New Testament readings and exegesis, they gave public confessions where they would be humiliated for the least personal sins, and they received holy communion, wine and unleavened bread, celebrated in remembrance of the last supper before Jesus was betrayed, judged, tortured and crucified.
 They kept the canonical hours with prayer 8 times throughout day and night.

 The title of the Order to which they voluntarily joined was The Poor Fellow Soldiers of Christ and the Temple of Solomon.
 This is where their life long allegiance resided, and what they gave their lives to protect.
-They cared for pilgrims on the roads to holy places, cared for their money and got them home.
+They cared for pilgrims on the roads to holy places, cared for money and got these often unwell pilgrims home.
 They also fought in armour on horseback on the front lines of the Crusades to take the holy land for Christianity often sustaining injuries or dying abroad in this onerous and courageous task.

 If the Templars were guilty of heresy, what were their sins?
 Homosexuality was a very serious matter in those days, but these healthy, strong, intelligent, vibrant men may have needed their sexual needs met, and, as they were forbidden association with women, some might have indulged in forms of homosexuality.
 Today, we do not consider this a crime and compassion is the way to view this if it indeed did happen.
 Did they spit upon a crucifix?
-Their Catholic faith caused them huge deprivations, their decision to sell their estates, constantly travel in arduous country while responsible for poorly prepared pilgrims, illness, money and animals, to search for relics for cathedrals, to go to war in another country to fight for land to be turned over to Christ must have been horrendous!
+Their Catholic faith caused them huge deprivations, their decision to sell their estates, constantly travel in arduous country while responsible for poorly prepared pilgrims, illness, money and animals, to search for relics for cathedrals, to go to war in another country to fight for land to be turned over to Christ, all this must have been horrendous duties!
 These fighting men in men’s company could have done this deed as an act of anger.
-Who could have asked these privations of other human beings?
+Who could have asked such privations of other human beings?
 The personal cost was too great and a small sign of anger such as this was only human.
+But did they do it?
+The answers are in their decisions to retract their confessions, knowing they would go to their deaths by fire, holy and innocent men to meet their maker, the one they prayed to each day and who they were prepared to die on the battlefield for!

 By Wendy Stokes https://wendystokes.co.uk